flakshack/AppControl-Utils/README.md

 This interactive process also sets the HTTPS address of the APPControl server.

+## Log Settings
+The script pulls the settings for logger from log_settings.json at runtime.
+It is currently configured to output to both the STDOUT and Windows Application Event Log.
+Follow the directions in log_settings.json to set the registry key permissions required for EventLog access.
+Alternately, you can edit the file to remove the windows_eventlog handler, in which case pywin32 is no longer a requirement.

 ## agent-upgrader
 This script will perform a staged upgrade of AppControl (Bit9) agents along with the required CC3 check (if you've disabled that check from happening automatically), see below.